abhishish3960/abhishish3960/README.md

 <h1><b>🚀 About Me</b></h1>
 <p>
-  I'm Abhishek Ashish, a passionate and dedicated Software Development Engineer with a recent B.Tech in Computer Science Engineering from the Rajiv Gandhi Institute of Petroleum Technology (RGIPT) [An Institute of National Importance along the lines of IITs].
+  I'm Abhishek Ashish, a passionate and dedicated Software Development Engineer with a B.Tech Degree in Computer Science Engineering from the Rajiv Gandhi Institute of Petroleum Technology (RGIPT) [An Institute of National Importance along the lines of IITs].
 I am actively seeking software-related roles where I can apply my skills and knowledge to real-world projects.</br>

-I am gaining valuable experience as a Software Development Engineer at IPExcel, where I led the backend development of a patent-writing AI application.
+I am gaining valuable experience as a Software Development Engineer at IPExcel, where I leading the backend development of a patent-writing AI application.
 This project aims to simplify the patent drafting process for over 10,000 attorneys globally.
 I also integrated AWS S3 for secure document storage, improving retrieval efficiency by 50%, and built AWS Lambda functions (Python) to automate text and image extraction, reducing manual data processing by 70%.
 Additionally, I utilized OpenAI's LLM for context-based answers and content retrieval, enhancing query response times by 40%.</br>

 During my internship at Techila Global Services as a Salesforce Developer, I developed and customized Salesforce applications, improving processes for over 200 users and implementing workflows that reduced manual tasks by 30%.
 I also assisted with user setup and security settings.</br>